Polished London Fashion Week sheds its quirky image

 His models sashayed down the runway in quilted jackets, peplum skirts and tiered fringe dresses teamed with brogue lace-up angle boots before a clap of thunder was heard and water emulating rain gushed down the sides of the transparent marquee in which the event was hosted.

-Vivienne Westwood also championed the British cause with her Red Label collection which saw tattooed models don tweed suits, baggy jodphur-like trousers and tailored creations inspired by tribal prints.
+Vivienne Westwood also championed the British cause with her Red Label collection which saw tattooed models don tweed suits, baggy jodhpur-like trousers and tailored creations inspired by tribal prints.

 "Britishness is just a way of putting things together and a certain don't care attitude about clothes.
 You don't care, you just do it and it looks great.
 What we do always looks British even if we're inspired by Africa or the North Pole or whatever," Westwood said.